0

 On the back wall of the sacristy is a painting of 1647 by Francesco Nasini of The Assumption of the Virgin with angels and with Saints Hippolytus and Cyprian which was commissioned by Ippolito Senesi for an altar of Saints Hippolytus and Anthony, since demolished.

-Text imported from Wikipedia article "Montalcino Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Montalcino Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants